ctwinovalon/doglog/README.md

       --long       Generate long output.
 Default: false
       --no-colors  Don't use colors in output.
 Automatically turned off when redirecting output.
   -q  --query      Query terms to search on (Datadog search syntax).
-Defaults to
+Defaults
-                   '*'.
+                   to '*'.
   -s  --service    The Datadog log 'service' to constrain the log search, e.g.,
                    '-s send-email'.
       --start      Starting date/time to search from.
-Uses Datadog format.
-A date/time MUST be in the full format of '2024-07-11T08:45:00+00:00'.
+The start and end parameters can be: 1) an ISO-8601 string using the FULL format of '2024-07-11T08:45:00+00:00', 2) a unix timestamp (number representing the elapsed milliseconds since epoch),
+                   3) a date math string such as +1h to add one hour, -2d to subtract two days, etc. The full list includes s for seconds, m for minutes, h for hours, and d for days.
+                   Optionally, use now to indicate current time.
 Default: now-15m
       --end        Ending date/time to search from.
 Uses Datadog format.
                    Defaults to 'now' if --start is provided but no --end.
                    Default: now